3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 - explain how surface/volume properties work together
 - Proposed language for volumetric / surface property language: (from Alan)

 Volumetric content is always clipped to surface of the mesh that embedds it.
-If a property defined at the surface of an object conflicts with the property defined by this extension within the object, a surface layer should be defined as thin as possible to achieve the surface property.
-Outside this thin surface region, the volumetric property should be applied everywhere within the object.
+If a property defined at the surface of an object conflicts with the property within the object defined by this extension, a surface layer should be defined with a thickness as small as possible to achieve the surface property on the outside of the object.
+Away from this thin surface region, the volumetric property should be applied everywhere within the object.

-The properties at surface regions that are not explicitly specified, are given by the volumetric properties.
+The properties at surface regions that are not explicitly specified are given by the volumetric properties.

 # Part I: 3MF Documents